technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 ## Expected outputs
-The steps below will have you creating a Jupyter Notebook in AWS via Sagemaker Studio, to which you've hopefully become accustomed!
-You'll set up the environment with some necessary Python modules so you're ready to progress with the rest of the workshop.
+You'll create a Jupyter Notebook in your Codespace or local environment (using the venv you set up from the README).
+You'll verify the environment so you're ready to progress with the rest of the workshop.
 By the end, you'll have:
 - One Markdown cell.
 - Two Code cells that you've successfully run.

 ## Step 0 – Create Your Notebook

+1. Make sure you’ve created and activated the venv per the README, and installed dependencies with `pip install -r requirements.txt` (repeat here for completeness).
-1. In JupyterLab, click **File → New → Notebook**.
+2. In JupyterLab, click **File → New → Notebook**.
-2. Choose the Python 3 (ipykernel) kernel.
+3. Choose the kernel for your venv (use the **Select Kernel** button if needed).
-3. Rename the new notebook to **Workshop3W_Master.ipynb** by right-clicking it in the explorer on the left and selected "Rename".
+4. Rename the new notebook to **Workshop3W_Master.ipynb** by right-clicking it in the explorer on the left and selecting "Rename".
-4. Modify the first cell in your notebook so that it's a Markdown cell.
+5. Modify the first cell in your notebook so that it's a Markdown cell.
 You can do this by clicking on the dropdown menu in the notebook tab command bar that says "Code" by default, then selecting "Markdown" from the menu.

 **Add this as your first Markdown cell:**